U

 B. 1932, Agbarha-Otor, Nigeria

 The marks Bruce Onobrakpeya makes on metal, paper and canvas carry the weight of an entire philosophical project.
-Born in 1932 in the Delta State, Onobrakpeya trained at the Nigerian College of Arts, Science and Technology in Zaria, where in 1958 he co-founded the Zaria Arts Society — a group who called themselves the Zaria Rebels and committed themselves to decolonising the visual arts.
-Their principle was natural synthesis: a deliberate fusing of African artistic tradition with Western technique.
+Born in 1932 in the Delta State, Onobrakpeya trained at the Nigerian College of Arts, Science and Technology in Zaria, where in 1958 he co-founded the Zaria Art Society — the group that called themselves the Zaria Rebels and committed themselves to decolonising the visual arts curriculum they had inherited from the colonial administration.
+Their principle was natural synthesis: a deliberate fusing of African artistic tradition with Western technique, proposed at a moment when the colonial art establishment still insisted these were incompatible.
 Onobrakpeya became the movement's most enduring practitioner, developing entirely new printmaking techniques — including his signature plastograph and metal foil works — that drew on Urhobo cosmology, masquerade iconography and Christian symbolism simultaneously.
-At 91, he remains a defining figure in Nigerian modernism.
-He received the UNESCO Living Human Treasures Award in 2006.
+He later founded the Harmattan Workshop in Agbarha-Otor, an annual gathering that has shaped the practice of several artists in this collection.
+At ninety-two, he remains a defining figure in Nigerian modernism and received the UNESCO Living Human Treasures Award in 2006.

 SELECTED WORKS